joyontadebnath/double-pendulum-butterfly-effect/README.md

 ### Tab 6 — Comparison of Iterative Methods ⭐
 - Solves the same ODE system using all three methods simultaneously:
-  - `ode45` — MATLAB built-in Runge-Kutta 4/5 adaptive solver
+  - `ode45` — MATLAB built-in unge-Kutta 4/5 adaptive solver
   - Euler Method
   - Improved Euler Method (Heun's Method)
 - Visualizes how the truncation errors of Euler-family methods act as perturbations that produce a **numerically-induced butterfly effect** in the chaotic system

----

 ## ⚙️ Physics